Men’s Mission Group

 The Men’s Mission Group has been quite busy this year with several responsibilities.

-They strive to take care of the physical property of our Father’s house and repair all that needs repairing.
-In addition they have a maintence group available to go to parishioners homes to do light maintenance for those that are unable to do there own.
+The groups strives to take care of the physical property of our Father’s house and repair all that needs repairing.
+In addition they have a maintence group available to go to parishioners homes to do light maintenance for those that are unable to do their own.
 This service is not limited to those of Valley Presbyterian.
 Members of the community may also request. help.
-There service also include transportation for those in need.
+Their service also include transportation for those in need.

 The group helps to feed members and their families who are hungry.
-At their monthly luncheons they collect money and have game nights to raise money for the Salvation Army food mission.
+At their monthly luncheons they collect money and have game nights to raise money for the Salvation Army food mission and the local food bank.
+Below is a picture of the group touring the food bank.

 Recently the group collected playground equipment for a school in a disavantaged area and most recently they collected toilet paper, tissues, white board wipes and paper towels for the same school (pictured).